dwarvesf/brainery/memo/definition-of-done.md

 ---
 tags:
   - agile
+  - performance
 title: Definition Of Done
 date: 2016-02-14
-description: null
+description:
-authors: null
+authors:
 menu: memo
-toc: null
+toc:
-notice: null
+notice:
-type: null
+type:
 hide_frontmatter: false
-author: null
+author:
 created_time: 2021-07-23
 created: 2016-02-14
 ---

 Definition of done also known as **DoD** is a list of criteria which must be met before a product increment (story) is considered "done".